Code of Business Conduct and Ethics

 This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

-The Company’s General Counsel has overall day-to-day responsibility for the oversight and management of this Code.
-The Company’s General Counsel will report directly to the Chief Executive Officer and the Audit Committee of the Company’s Board of Directors (i) at least annually, regarding the implementation and effectiveness of the Code and (ii) promptly, on any matter involving criminal conduct or potential criminal conduct.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, has overall day-to-day responsibility for the oversight and management of this Code.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, will report directly to the Chief Executive Officer and the Audit Committee of the Company’s Board of Directors (i) at least annually, regarding the implementation and effectiveness of the Code and (ii) promptly, on any matter involving criminal conduct or potential criminal conduct.

 The following pages describe the Code, requirements for compliance with the Code, methods for reporting violations of the Code, and accountability for adherence to the Code.
 We are committed to continuously reviewing and updating our policies and procedures.
 The Company therefore reserves the right to amend, alter or terminate this Code at any time and for any reason, subject to applicable law.

 - Read and understand this Code of Business Conduct and Ethics.

 - Follow these standards in your day-to-day activities and comply with all applicable policies and procedures in the Code.

 - Be alert to possible violations of this Code and promptly report violations or suspected violations to the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 If you wish to remain anonymous, you may report violations or suspected violations via secure Web form at https://secure.ethicspoint.com/